|

 of view.
 Relative illumination of a lens is defined as the ratio of light

-sensors (CCD and CMOS), the off-axis brightness is further reduced by
+imager sensors (CCD and CMOS), the off-axis brightness is further

-the collection efficiency of imager pixel structure.
-Many modern imagers use a
+reduced by the collection efficiency of imager pixel structure.
+Many modern

-micro-lens over each pixel to increase the fill-factor.
-The micro-lens
+imagers use a micro-lens over each pixel to increase the fill-factor.

-will limit the field of view of the pixel.
-To be maximally compatible
+The micro-lens will limit the field of view of the pixel.
+To be

 Download a white paper on chief ray angle.